 The chicken inasal was super delicious.
-It's difficult to describe but you know when you are enjoying your food a lot and you just go quiet.
-It was like that! lol...
-Pair it with a garlic rice which for me was a good combination.
-I think it's also mixed with butter, I don't know but it feels good once it is in your mouth.
+It’s difficult to describe, but you know when you are enjoying your food a lot and go quiet.
+It was like that!
+Lol… Pair it with garlic rice which for me was a good combination.
+I think it’s also mixed with butter, I don’t know, but it feels good once it is in your mouth.

 5. SAN SEBASTIAN CATHEDRAL – 1755 Rizal Street

-I may not be a Catholic, but I really appreciate the architecture and the history that lies behind these churches.
-Built in the 1800s, this Cathedral attracts many devotees and tourists as well.
-Since the church is very close to our hotel, it was also a nice place to take photos during evenings when the lights are turned on.
-The touch of gold in every pillar supporting the church and the chandeliers create a very elegant feel to the church.
+I may not be a Catholic, but I really appreciate the architecture and history behind these churches.
+Built-in the 1800s, this Cathedral attracts many devotees and tourists as well.
+Since the church is very close to our hotel, it was also a nice place to take photos during the evenings when the lights are turned on.
+The touch of gold in every pillar supporting the church and the chandeliers creates a very elegant feel.

 6. Bacolod Pasalubong and Gift Shop – Araneta St.

 Located at the old Bacolod City Hall, do not forget to visit this place if you are looking for souvenir items to bring home.
-They have a variety of products to choose from.
-A great place to buy fridge magnets and masskara masks too.
+They have various products to choose from—a great place to buy fridge magnets and masskara masks.

 7. PROVINCIAL CAPITOL AND LAGOON, Gatuslao St.

 Another notable landmark to visit is the Provincial Capitol of Negros Occidental.
 Built during the American Period, this beautiful building attracts many local and foreign tourists.
-The building itself is so beautiful and grand specially with those 6 Corinthian pillars in front of the building.
-Kind of reminding me of the National Museum of Natural History here in Manila.
+The building itself is so beautiful and grand, especially with those 6 Corinthian pillars in front of the building—reminding me of the National Museum of Natural History here in Manila.